 About:

-This deciduous shrub grows vigorously reaching up to 16 feet in height.
-Members of Buddleja genus produce large, lilac-like cones of petite blossoms in delicate shades of purple, pink, and white.
-Burdened with heavy flower heads, the butterfly bush’s branches often arch over to draw a weeping silhouette.
-From late spring to early fall, the plant’s honey-scented flowers provide a valuable nectar source to a variety of butterfly species, hence the name butterfly bush.
+This deciduous shrub grows vigorously, reaching up to 16 feet in height.
+Members of the Buddleja genus produce large, lilac-like cones of petite blossoms in delicate shades of purple, pink, and white.
+Burdened with heavy flower heads, the butterfly bush’s branches often arch to draw a weeping silhouette.
+From late spring to early fall, the plant’s honey-scented flowers provide a valuable nectar source to various butterfly species, hence the butterfly bush.

 Growing Zones: | 5 to 9 |